clangguth/autower/README.txt

 So, the recommended way is the following:

-Start the command-line application (while FS is running and ready to fly, i.e., not paused in any menu or in the game itself) and change to tower view.
+Start the command-line application while FS is running , and change to tower view.
 Go to different airports and see if you like how it behaves.
-If it does, perfect -- just install the DLL and forget about the command-line version.
+If it does, perfect: just install the DLL and forget about the command-line version.
 If it doesn't, take a look at the autower.ini parameters (they're all thoroughly documented) and fiddle with them.
 This is where the executable version has its strength -- just restart it after changing the configuration, and it will use the new settings.
-To achieve the same results with the DLL variant, you'd have to restart FS.
+To achieve the same results with the DLL variant, you would have to restart FS.
 Once you have found the settings you like, just copy the DLL along with your modified configuration file (autower.ini) to the FS9\modules folder.